-New doctoral students generally enter the College at the beginning of the fall semester and should submit the Graduate School application and all accompanying credentials by December 1.
+New doctoral students generally enter the College at the beginning of the fall semester.

 Applicants are responsible for the timely completion of their files.
 Please contact the Student Services Office to verify the receipt of supporting documents for your file.
 Only complete files will be submitted to the Admissions Committee for review.

 For more information/questions, please contact the College of Information Studies admissions staff at email@example.com.